dshaw1/next-train-rn/README.md

 - Add vibration to SortableListView onPress
 - Add "Add up to 6 saved journeys" message on favourite screen when journeys.length === 0
 - Style components
+- Separate CollapsibleTitle into iOS and Android versions for icons..?